witseie-elen4010/2022-group-lab-005/documentation/ADRs/ADR 3 Database design.md

 Accepted

 ## Consequences
-- Due to the nature of the database scheme, changes that are made to the databse will affect the code, and code is updated to suit the database design.
+- Due to the nature of the database scheme, changes that are made to the database will affect the code, and the code is updated to suit the database design.
-- deletion of some variables will not be allowed as some columns(🔑primary key) are predecessor of other columns(🔶foreign key).
+- Deletion of some variables will not be allowed as some columns(🔑primary key) are predecessors of other columns(🔶foreign key).
 - The database is well structured and normalised.
-This means that to show specific information, calculations and database result sorting will have to occur.
+This means that to show specific information, calculations and database results sorting will have to occur.

 ## User Contribution
 Huan Lei -> users table